jesswasss/jesswasss/README.md

 - 👋 Hi, I’m @jesswasss
-- 👀 I’m interested in creating experiences for that build empathy
+- 👀 I’m interested in creating experiences that build empathy
 - 🌱 I’m currently learning all about game design!
 - 💞️ I’m looking to collaborate on projects that are thought provoking, educational, and!/or silly.
 - 📫 How to reach me - jessica.wasserlauf@gmail.com